victor369basu/MyosuiteDDQN/README.md

 In this repository, we try to solve musculoskeletal tasks with `Double DQN reinforcement learning`.
 A `transformer` model has been used as the base model architecture.

+The goal of challenge is to push our understanding of physiological motor-control responsible for nimble and agile movements of the human body. we are focusing on developing controllers for contact rich dexterous manipulation behaviors.

 <img width="1240" alt="TasksALL" src="https://github.com/facebookresearch/myosuite/blob/main/docs/source/images/myoSuite_All.png?raw=true">

 # Tools and Technologies